 There are approximately 8,400 boat slips in San Diego Bay, 2,400 in Mission Bay, over 1,000 in Oceanside Harbor, and over 1,500 in Dana Point Harbor.
 In addition to boats with assigned slips, there are several hundred additional boats moored at a variety of "free" anchorages.
 In San Diego Bay, the San Diego Unified Port District has organized two of its free anchorages into formal anchorages which have shoreside showers, rest rooms, and docking facilities.
 Boat owners are required to pay fees for these services.
 In 1986, the San Diego Unified Port District was granted permission by the Coast Guard to establish additional formal anchorages in San Diego Bay.
 Because of the reluctance of some boat owners to pay fees for mooring in the bay, many have elected to move their boats to new free anchorages.
 Such anchorages can be especially important sources of human pathogens from vessel sewage releases.
-In additional "trailer" boats using San Diego's boat harbors.
+In addition to the vessels normally maintained in the water, there are several thousand additional "trailer" boats using San Diego's boat harbors.
 In total, approximately 55,000 vessels are registered in San Diego County.